geek-cookbook/geek-cookbook/manuscript/kubernetes/persistence/rook-ceph/operator.md

 ---
-title: How to use Rook Ceph for Persistent Storage in Kubernetes
+title: Deploy Rook Ceph Operator for Persistent Storage in Kubernetes
-description: How to deploy Rook Ceph into your Kubernetes cluster for persistent storage
+description: Start your Rook Ceph deployment by installing the operator into your Kubernetes cluster
 ---

 # Persistent storage in Kubernetes with Rook Ceph / CephFS